claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 > $ udevadm control --reload

 Now unplug and replug the camera into your computer.
-You’re done\!
+You’re done!

 ### Windows - Using Zadig to install WinUSB driver